-Binary kernels:
+- Binary kernels:

-- Use either the commnt or spacit utility program - " Both are available in all Toolkits
+- Use either the commnt or spacit utility program

+- " Both are available in all Toolkits

-• Text kernels:
+- Text kernels:

 - Use any available text file utility, such as:

 - " more, cat, vi, emacs

 - " Notepad, TextEdit, BBEdit, Word, etc.

-This example shows reading the comments
+This example shows reading the comments in an SPK file using the "commnt" utility program

 Terminal Window

 Prompt> commnt -r de421.bsp more

 DE 421 JPL Planetary Ephemeris SPK

 Original file name: de421.bsp Creation date: Feb.
 13, 2008 File created by: Dr. William Folkner (SSD/JPL) Comments added by: Nat Bachman (NAIF/JPL)

-• This SPK file was released on February 13, 2008 by the Solar Dynamics Group of JPL's Guidance, Navigation, and Control se
+٠ This SPK file was released on February 13, 2008 by the Solar System Dynamics Group of JPL's Guidance, Navigation, and Control section.

-The DE 421 planetary ephemeris is described in JPL IOM 343R-08-002, dated Feb.
+V The DE 421 planetary ephemeris is described in JPL IOM 343R-08-002, dated Feb.
 13, 2008.
 The introduction of that memo states, in part, that this ephemeris "represents an overall update for all

 More